AleksHuc/DF-Labs/en/lab3/lab3.md

     cute-cat-l.jpg	kitty1.jpeg  kitty2.jpeg  kitty3.jpeg  kitty4.jpg

 ISO9660 limits the length of names that files can have, to get around this limit the [Joliet filesystem extension](https://en.wikipedia.org/wiki/ISO_9660#Joliet) is used by default.
-Now we will first unmount the currently mounted CD using the command [`umount`](https://man7.org/linux/man-pages/man8/umount.8.html) and then mount it again without the Joliet extension and check if we can now we access some other files.
-We will also add additional option to show hidden files.
+Now we will first unmount the currently mounted CD using the command [`umount`](https://man7.org/linux/man-pages/man8/umount.8.html) and then mounting it again using the `mount` command using the additional options flag `-o`.
+We use the `nojoliet` flag to enable mounting without the Joliet extension and the `unhide` flag to show hidden files.
+Now let's check if we can access any other files.

     mount